Tutors

 • LIN Ching

 Lin was educated at the Music Department of Chinese University of Hong Kong and studied piano performance with Prof David Gwilt.
 After graduation, she was awarded a scholarship to pursue a Music Master's Degree at the Birmingham Conservatoire in the UK.
-Lin had been participated an early childhood course offered by the University of California Los Angeles (UCLA) and had obtained the ABRSM Grade 8 singing certificate.
+Lin had participated in an early childhood course offered by the University of California Los Angeles (UCLA) and had obtained a certificate in art therapy and the ABRSM Grade 8 singing certificate.
 Lin has taught piano performance, piano pedagogy, music theory and aural training in several music institutions such as HKAPA.
-She performed with HKCC in Hungary, Austria, Finland, Estonia, Germany, UK, Japan, Korea and mainland China in the past few years.
-Lin also keen on composing music.
+She is now the accompanist of the Concert Choir of HKCC.
+She performed with the choir in Hungary, Austria, Finland, Estonia, Germany, the UK, Japan, Korea and Mainland China in the past few years.
+Lin is also keen on composing music.
 The world premiere performance of her choral pieces had been performed in the Hong Kong Cultural Centre in the past two years.

 • Rebecca LAM